Syrian literature: 21st-century literature in the context of imprisonment, war and exile

 Especially since the Syrian revolution and the ensuing Syrian civil war after 2011, a large number of novels, poems and corresponding non-fiction works inspired by imprisonment, torture and war, have been published.
+As of 2021, Syrian prison literature numbered more than 200 novels.
 Mustafa Khalifa (b.
 1948) wrote his 2008 autobiographical novel The Shell based on his experience of 13 years as a political prisoner.
 Fawwaz Haddad (b.
 1947) described the beginnings of the regional conflicts in his 2010 novel Soldiers of God, including the atrocities of the clashes between al-Qaeda fighters, U.S. soldiers and torture victims in Iraq.
 According to literary critic Anne-Marie McManus, these "contemporary works of art can shed much-needed light on the political, social and psychological contours of an uprising."

 Due to political repression and the ongoing war, many Syrian writers have fled abroad, creating works of Syrian exile literature.
+According to PEN International, more than 100 writers had been forced into exile since 2011, whereas the Syrian Writers Association (SWA), created as a response organisation to the official Syrian authors' association, the Arab Writers Union (AWU), counted 350 Syrian members as of 2014.
 Among many others, these include Salim Barakat and Faraj Bayrakdar (b.
 1951) in Sweden, Jan Pêt Khorto (b.
 1986) in Denmark, Rasha Omran (b.
 1964) in Egypt, Ibrahim Samuel (b.
 1951) and Shahla Ujayli (b.
 1976) in Jordan, Fadi Azzam (b.
 1973), Dima Wannous (b.
 1982), Ghalia Qabbani and Haitham Hussein (b.
 1978) in the United Kingdom, Hala Mohammad (b.
 1959), Mustafa Khalifa (b.
 1948), Samar Yazbek (b.
 1970), Golan Haji (b.
 1971) and Omar Youssef Souleimane (b.
 1987) in France, as well as Nihad Sirees (b.
 1950), Ali al-Kurdi (b.
 1953), Yassin al Haj-Saleh (b.
 1961), Jan Dost (b.
 1965), Najat Abdul Samad (b.
 1967), Aref Hamza (b.
 1974), Osama Esber (b.
 1963), Rosa Yassin Hassan (b.
 1974), Liwaa Yazji (b.
 1977), Aboud Saeed (b.
 1983), Rasha Abbas (b.
 1984) and Widad Nabi (b.
 1985) in Germany.
 As these authors continue to write and publish their works in Arabic, they are banned in Syria.
 With regard to the expectations of Western audiences, some Syrian authors have complained, however, that their works are often not met with an interest primarily for literary reasons.
 Rather, their works are expected to meet Orientalist clichés, for example regarding the dangers of the flight into exile or the trope of the oppressed Arab woman.